Genetic Networks, Part 2: How to Identify Misclassified Members

 Family Tree Building

 The third approach is to build out the respective trees for yourself (A) and your matches (B and C) to find the common ancestral lines.
-While tree building is a necessary task when analyzing genetic networks (see Part 4 of this blog series, which is forthcoming Sept.
-30th), this may not always be feasible especially when the purpose of genetic genealogy is to discover new ancestral lines when we have limited or no documentary evidence confirming the common ancestor.
+While tree building is a necessary task when analyzing genetic networks (see Part 4), this may not always be feasible especially when the purpose of genetic genealogy is to discover new ancestral lines when we have limited or no documentary evidence confirming the common ancestor.
 However, to the extent that your genealogy and your match’s genealogy is known, presented, and accurate, it can help.
 Family tree building takes a lot of time, but it can help you identify when you share more than one ancestral line with a match and thus alert you as to the possibility that the DNA you share between matches may be from different or multiple lines.

 Conclusion